 Applied Evolutionary Anthropology Lab

-Our team spans the University of California, Santa Barbara (UCSB) in the USA, and both the National Institute for Medical Research, Mwanza Centre (NIMR) and Muhimbili University of Health and Allied Sciences (MUHAS) in Tanzania.
-Along with the main team members pictured below, we regularly work with junior researchers at NIMR and students at UCSB.
+We are based at the University of California, Santa Barbara (UCSB), the National Institute for Medical Research, Mwanza Centre (NIMR) and Muhimbili University of Health and Allied Sciences (MUHAS) in Tanzania.
+Along with the main team members pictured below, we regularly work with other researchers at NIMR and students at UCSB.
 If you are interested in joining our team, please see the opportunities page.

 David W Lawson